-While both you and the lender want your business to succeed, Maki explains, you look at it from opposing perspectives.
-“Owners think about the potential of the business; lenders think about what can go wrong.”
+While both you and the lender want your business to succeed, you’re looking at it from opposing perspectives.

 What do underwriters see?

-Cash flow is an underwriter’s number-one focus, Maki says, because a business’s cash flow is what will repay the small business loan.
-“Collateral and personal guarantees from the business owner are secondary and tertiary considerations.”
+Cash flow is an underwriter’s number-one focus because a business’s cash flow is what will repay the small business loan.

 Specifically, underwriters want to see a 1.25 coverage ratio for fixed charges.
 In other words, the ability for a company to meet financial obligations on recurring charges like insurance, loan payments, lease.

 A 1:1 ratio between cash flow and fixed charges is too tight.
 You need enough cash flow to manage your obligations and then some.

 Underwriters view your business from a historical perspective.
 They look to see how you’ve operated in the past and make predictions about how you’ll operate in the future.